 Maddison Tyrrel, BS

-Maddison became part of the welfare laboratory fall of 2014, and since then has been working on a variety of projects.
-Some of the projects she has been involved with would include: swine and small ruminant euthanasia methods, acclimation and low stress cattle handling, and small ruminant disbudding trials.
+Maddison became part of the welfare laboratory fall of 2014, and assisted with a variety of projects.
+Some of the projects she was involved with included: swine and small ruminant euthanasia methods, acclimation and low stress cattle handling, and small ruminant disbudding trials.
 In the fall of 2016, Maddison started her journey in the world of collegiate animal welfare judging contests competing as an undergraduate and currently as a veterinary student.
-Maddison received her Bachelors of Science from Iowa State University with a major in animal science.
+Maddison is currently a second year veterinary student and received her Bachelors of Science from Iowa State University with a major in animal science.
 Maddison believes that her passion for animal welfare will provide a great asset to her veterinary career path.

 Jessica Anderson, BA